Ruby Sahota’s Powerful Speech on Nakba’s 75th Anniversary!

 Several actions led to Palestinians losing 78% of their territory in the hands of Israeli forces.

-These events aftershocks are still active and this is still the longest-standing refugee crisis in the entire world.
+These events aftershocks are still active and are still the longest-standing refugee crisis in the world.
 Thus being named the Nakba.
 (Catastrophe).

 This refugee crisis led to a huge movement of people looking for refuge in different parts of the world.